How long will it take to publish my book?

 This depends on a great many factors — how many words in your book, how much editing and preparation is required, how many ‘complex’ elements it has, such as illustrations, footnotes, verse, text boxes or an index, how much you want to spend on the cover design and, of course, how much you budget for marketing.
 Then there’s the question of whether you want it as a print book, ebook or both.

-If the manuscript is ready for publication (there will usually be costs such as editing or illustrations to get it to this stage), most books would typically cost in the range of $4,000–$10,000, depending on the factors above, to get from manuscript to publication.
-Printing costs would typically be about $3–7 a unit for small quantities (one or more) using print-on-demand (POD).
+Most books would typically cost in the range of $4,000–$8,000, depending on the factors above, to get from manuscript to publication in both print and ebook editions.
+Printing costs would typically be about $7–10 a unit for small quantities (one or more) using print-on-demand (POD).
 In fact, most self-publishers should avoid ordering large quantities of books unless they have distribution, a sales force and firm orders in place.

 Finally, there’s promotion.
 While there are a great many free options open to self-publishers, it’s best to allocate a budget to support your promotional efforts.
 It doesn’t have to be large — and to start with it shouldn’t be since you’re usually best to test and have some money in reserve when you know what’s working.
 But it will open up more options for you.

 Please note that our full service approach goes well beyond just producing the book files so it’s important to consider the total project requirements.
-Receiving a box of books is not “getting published”!
+Receiving a box of books from the printer is not “getting published”!

 There are no hidden costs, commissions or margins in our service.
 These can be used to make the initial cost appear low but will inflate the costs over the whole project.
 A common example is printing where some services will sell authors a large print run, or offer their books at a small discount from an inflated retail price.
 Our approach is to let you set your own retail prices and pass on printing at cost (the same prices publishers pay).
 If you’d like to get a better idea of the total likely costs for your book, contact us for a free, no-obligation quote.